RefilweSethunya/My-AWS-re-Start-Journey-2025/storage/storage-labs/storage-lab-1.md

-# Storage Lab: Creating S3 bucket
+# Storage Lab: Creating and Managing S3 Buckets

 ## Objective
 Learn how to create a new bucket, upload an object and make it public.